Stochastic isentropic Euler equations: Introduction

-In the deterministic case, the existence of weak entropy solutions to the isentropic Euler system has been proved by Lions, Perthame, Souganidis in \cite{LionsPerthameSouganidis96}.
+In the deterministic case, and in in space dimension $1$, the existence of weak entropy solutions to the isentropic Euler system has been proved by Lions, Perthame, Souganidis in \cite{LionsPerthameSouganidis96}.
 Let us mention also the anterior papers by Di Perna \cite{Diperna83a}, Ding, Chen, Luo \cite{DingChenLuo85}, Chen \cite{Chen86}, Lions, Perthame, Tadmor \cite{LionsPerthameTadmor94ki}.
 The uniqueness of weak entropy solutions is still an open question.

 For {\it scalar} non-linear hyperbolic equations with a stochastic forcing term, the theory has recently known a lot of developments.
 Well-posedness has been proved in different contexts and under different hypotheses and also with different techniques: by Lax-Oleinik formula (E, Khanin, Mazel, Sinai \cite{EKMS00}), Kruzhkov doubling of variables for entropy solutions (Kim \cite{Kim03}, Feng, Nualart \cite{FengNualart08}, Vallet, Wittbold \cite{ValletWittbold09}, Chen, Ding, Karlsen \cite{ChenDingKarlsen12}, Bauzet, Vallet, Wittbold \cite{BauzetValletWittbold12}), kinetic formulation (Debussche, Vovelle \cite{DebusscheVovelle10,DebusscheVovelle10revised}).
 Resolution in $L^1$ has been given in \cite{DebusscheVovelle14}.
-Let us also mention the works of Hofmanov\'a in this fields (extension to second-order scalar degenerate equations, convergence of the BGK approximation \cite{Hofmanova13b,DebusscheHofmanovaVovelle15,HofmanovaBGK13}) and the recent works by Hofmanov{\'a}, Gess, Lions, Perthame, Souganidis \cite{LionsPerthameSouganidis12,LionsPerthameSouganidis13,LionsPerthameSouganidis13,GessSouganidis14,GessSouganidis14inv,Hofmanova15} on scalar conservation laws with quasilinear stochastic terms.
+Let us also mention the works of Hofmanov\'a in this fields (extension to second-order scalar degenerate equations, convergence of the BGK approximation \cite{Hofmanova13b,DebusscheHofmanovaVovelle15,HofmanovaBGK15}) and the recent works by Hofmanov{\'a}, Gess, Lions, Perthame, Souganidis \cite{LionsPerthameSouganidis13a,LionsPerthameSouganidis13,LionsPerthameSouganidis14, GessSouganidis15,GessSouganidis14inv,Hofmanova15} on scalar conservation laws with quasilinear stochastic terms.

 We will show existence of martingale solutions to \eqref{stoEuler}, see Theorem~\ref{th:martingalesol} below.
 The procedure is standard: we prove the convergence of (subsequence of) solutions to the parabolic approximation to \eqref{stoEuler}.
 For this purpose we have to adapt the concentration compactness technique (\textit{cf.} \cite{Diperna83a,LionsPerthameSouganidis96}) of the deterministic case to the stochastic case.
 Such an extension has already been done for scalar conservation laws by Feng and Nualart \cite{FengNualart08} and what we do is quite similar.
 The mode of convergence for which there is compactness, if we restrict ourselves to the sample variable $\omega$, is the convergence in law.
 That is why we obtain martingale solutions.
 There is a usual trick, the Gy\"ongy-Krylov characterization of convergence in probability, that allows to recover pathwise solutions once pathwise uniqueness of solutions is known (\textit{cf.} \cite{GyongyKrylov96}).
 However for the stochastic problem \eqref{stoEuler} (as it is already the case for the deterministic one), no such results of uniqueness are known.